-National Lineman Appreciation Day was celebrated for the first time in 2013 after the U.S. Senate approved Resolution 95 recognizing and honoring linemen for the work they do.
-Join Tyndale today along with electric utilities, friends and family across the nation in recognizing the incredibly dangerous work linemen perform on a daily basis to “keep the lights on” for our communities.
+National Lineman Appreciation Day was celebrated for the first time in 2013 after the U.S. Senate approved Resolution 95 recognizing and honoring linemen for the “contributions of these brave men and women who protect public safety.”
+Join Tyndale today along with electric utilities, friends, and family across the nation in recognizing and appreciating the incredibly dangerous work linemen perform on a regular basis to “keep the lights on” for our communities.

-Linemen are true public servants, working every day in potentially hazardous conditions, often times during extreme weather conditions, so that the rest of us can continue our daily lives.
-Linemen are the first responders during a storm or other catastrophic event, working with electricity and power lines in order to protect the nation from dangerous electrical currents.
-Tyndale saw this first hand during Hurricane Sandy in October 2012 and again during the 2013-2014 winter months which brought many ice storms.
-During these events, brave men and women were called upon to make the scene safe for other public safety heroes and the general public as a whole.
+Linemen are true public servants, working long hours every day, year-round in potentially hazardous conditions, often during extreme weather conditions, so that the rest of us can continue our daily lives comfortably.
+Linemen are the first responders during a storm or other emergency event, working with electricity and power lines to protect the nation from dangerous electrical currents.
+Tyndale saw this firsthand during Hurricane Sandy in October 2012 and again during the 2013-2014 winter months which brought many ice storms.
+During these events and others since, brave men and women were called upon to make the scene safe for other public safety heroes and the general public as a whole.